-For those receiving home care or who are resident in a care home, the opportunity to get away for a few days and enjoy a change of scene can offer a sense of independent living.
+For those receiving live-in care in Brighton, the opportunity to get away for a few days and enjoy a change of scene can offer a sense of independent living.
 If you’re spending time in Brighton with ageing parents, here are eight suggestions to help get you out and about during your visit.

 The Royal Pavilion

 No visit to Brighton would be complete without a visit to the Royal Pavilion.
 Heavily influenced by Indian and Chinese architecture, King George IV’s seaside pleasure palace is a perfect example of Regency grandeur.
 As well as enjoying the sumptuous rooms and gardens, there is also a fascinating gallery to explore.
 Wheelchairs can be provided on request, although wheelchair users can only access the ground floor of the building, as access to the upper floor is via stairs only.

 The Brighton Museum